renanthera/simc-wiki/SpellQuery.md

 Spell data searches can now be done by using the "spell\_query" option in simc.
 This does not do any simulation, but rather reads the expression given as a value for the option, and runs it against the spell (or talent) data for live or PTR (by specifying ptr=1 before the spell\_query option).
 The result is a textual output of all spells (or talents) matching the given query expression.
 You can also append "@**level**" at the end of your spell query, which will execute the query using an actor level that was specified at **level**.
+In addition, from version 623-1 forward you can also specify the item level through the **level** option.
+Spell query will interpret any level higher than the global player maximum level of the simulator to indicate item level scaling for the spell.

 To accomplish this, a new expression data type has been defined (TOK\_SPELL\_LIST), which contains a list of spell or talent identifiers.
 To this